Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 - For each overload candidate `f`, a separate overload resolution process is performed as described in the other sections of this chapter, up to the point of picking the overload candidate sets.
   During this process, the only constraint for the callable reference `::g` is that it is an argument of a [function type][Function types];
 - For each candidate `f` found during the previous step, the overload resolution process for `::g` is performed as described in [the previous case][Resolving callable references in the presence of an expected type] and the most specific candidate is selected.
-  Even if this process yields no applicable candidates for `::g`, it does not invalidate the corresponding canididate for `f`;
+  Even if this process yields no applicable candidates for `::g`, it does not invalidate the corresponding candidate for `f`;
 - The overload resolution process for `f` is finished, selecting the most specific candidate for `f` of the available sets.

 > Note: this may result in selecting a more specific candidate for `f` that has no available candidates for `g`, which means that the process fails when resolving `::g`